The surface category and tropical curves: The decomposition theorem

 \subsection{A base-change theorem for simplicial spaces}

-We prove a theorem that allows us to change the space of $0$-simplices $X_0$ of a simplicial space $X_\cd$ without affecting the homotopy type of $\|X_\cd\|$.
+We prove a theorem that allows us to adjust the space of $0$-simplices $X_0$ of a simplicial space $X_\cd$ (and to change the spaces of $n$-simplices accordingly) without affecting the homotopy type of $\|X_\cd\|$.
 This is motivated by the basic idea in category theory that one can change the number of objects of each isomorphism type without changing the category, up to equivalence.
-In this sense, the following definition can be thought of as a generalisation of the notion of a fully faithful functor:
+In this sense, the following definition can be thought of as a generalization of the notion of a fully faithful functor.